Do you get a lot of traffic to your WordPress website but find that your bounce rate is high and conversions are low?

-Image optimisation is Images Compressionessential to reduce loading times of your WordPress website.
+Images make up the largest file size of your website so it's essential they are compressed to reduce loading times of your WordPress website.
 We provide recommended image sizes to upload, however, we also realise this isn’t always possible to do so images are automatically resized to the correct dimensions.
 In addition, images are compressed which significantly reduces the file size.

-Image quality may be affected slightly if too much compression is applied so we apply just enough image compression not to visually affect the images.
+Image quality may be affected slightly if too much compression is applied so applying just enough image compression not to visually affect the image quality is important.

-A WordPress image optimisation plugin is used to automatically compress the images which can be undone as the original uploaded image is retained within the WordPress installation.
+A WordPress image optimisation plugin is used to automatically compress the images which can be undone as the original uploaded images are retained within the WordPress installation.